Wind advisory issued for region

-Winds of between 15 and 30 miles per hour are expected, with gusts of up to 50 miles per hour possible.
+Winds of between 15 and 30 mph are expected, with gusts of up to 50 mph possible.
 The advisory will be in effect through 11 p.m.

 A cold front is moving through the area, with a chance of thunderstorms in the afternoon.
 The high temperature will be 62 degrees with a low of 41 this evening.